matthewlong29/PareAndFlourish_Site/_posts/2016-11-14-capsule-wardrobe.md

 image:
   teaser: capsule-wardrobe.jpg
   feature: capsule-wardrobe.jpg
-  alt: "Capsule Wardrobe for the Young Professional: A Beginner’s Guide"

 tags: capsule wardrobe, wardrobe, business casual

-comments: true
 ---

 What’s a capsule wardrobe and why do you care?
 A capsule wardrobe is a set of staple pieces that you can add seasonal pieces to, as necessary.
 You care because when you open your closet, you realize that you have “nothing to wear.”